Susan D. Hyde

 As part of her work with EGAP, she served on the inaugural Metaketa committee, which developed a new research model that encourages independent research teams to engage in coordinated field experimental research, the results of which feed into a pre-registered meta-analysis.
-While Executive Director of EGAP, she oversaw and served as the Principal Investigator for Metaketas II, III, and IV, and is current the co-chair of the Metaketa V steering committee.
+While Executive Director of EGAP, she oversaw and served as the Principal Investigator for Metaketas II, III, and IV, and is current the co-chair, with Eddy Malesky, of the Metaketa V steering committee.

 With Nikolay Marinov and many students, she continues to compile the National Elections Across Democracy and Autocracy (NELDA) dataset, which is freely available to other scholars and practitioners, and provides detailed data on all national elections throughout the world from 1945-present.